pwnad/pwnad.github.io/index.md

 lng_pair: id_home

 # image for page specific usage
-img: ":home-heading.jpg"
+img: ":main_photo.jpg"
 # publish date (used for seo)
 # if not specified, site.time will be used.
 #date: 2022-03-03 12:32:00 +0000

 # for override items in _data/lang/[language].yml
-#title: My title
+#title: Pwn AD
 #button_name: "My button"
 # for override side_and_top_nav_buttons in _data/conf/main.yml
 #icon: "fa fa-bath"